llm-bible/llm-bible.github.io/_publications/manivannan2024automated.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.16701"}
   - {name: "Code", url: "https://github.com/Rose-STL-Lab/genie-climaqa"}
-tags: ['Model Architecture', 'Tools', 'Has Code', 'Applications', 'Attention Mechanism']
+tags: ['Tools', 'Applications', 'Model Architecture', 'Attention Mechanism', 'Has Code']
 ---
 The use of Large Language Models (LLMs) in climate science has recently gained significant attention.
 However, a critical issue remains: the lack of a